DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/removing-the-delivery-partner-question.md

 ---
 title: Removing the delivery partner question
-description: "We've tested a few ways to ask school users about the delivery partner they're using for training.
+description: "We've tested a few ways to ask school users about the delivery partner they're using for training, when they haven't worked with a delivery partner before.
 It's not been well understood, and we've chose to remove it."
 date: 2025-01-22
 ---

 ## Why we’re doing this

-We've previously created and tested an initial design which asked school users to enter their delivery partner name in an autocomplete text box, but this tested poorly.
-This was because some users weren't familiar with all the terminology of appropriate body / lead provider / delivery partner - either they didn't understand the difference or didn't know the answer.
+We created and tested an initial design which asked school users to enter their delivery partner.

+We [wanted to ask schools](../asking-for-lead-provider-and-delivery-partner) for this because:

+- it helps their lead provider set up training for their ECTs and mentors quickly
+- some schools have come to our support desk asking to submit this information, and find it confusing they can't
+- when they've worked with a delivery partner in the most recent academic year, they confirm their delivery partner, and schools can find it confusing they don't when there's been a 2 year gap
+- a school does ultimately decide on their delivery partner, so it better matches reality
+- we hoped it would reduce schools having to reach out to delivery partners directly to give information

 As we were aware that a lot of schools have the 'same' delivery partner as their appropriate body, we had since designed a journey where we ask users if their appropriate body is also the delivery partner for the ECT they are registering.